-Dover, with its famous White Cliffs, is one of Britain's principal cross-channel ports.
-Yet despite the opening of the Channel Tunnel to Calais, many visitors to the country still choose to arrive by ferry for the magnificent views of Kent's lovely coastline.
-Although most visitors pass through Dover on the way elsewhere, the town is well worth a visit.
-Of particular note is its town hall, the Maison Dieu Hall, built in 1203 by Hubert de Brugh as a hostel for pilgrims.
+Famous for its spectacular chalk cliffs, the White Cliffs, Dover is one of Britain's principal cross-channel ports, and despite the opening of the Channel Tunnel to Calais, many visitors to the country still choose to arrive by ferry for the magnificent views of Kent's lovely coastline.
+Although many travelers pass through Dover on the way elsewhere, plenty of points of interest make this historic town well worth a visit.
+One of the most popular things to do while wandering the town center is visit the old town hall, Maison Dieu Hall, built in 1203 by Hubert de Burgh as a hostel for pilgrims.

-Like so much of England, Dover was heavily influenced by its Roman heritage.
-A number of Roman-era attractions can be enjoyed, including the remarkable lighthouse on Castle Hill, and the Roman Painted House, excavated in the 1970s and decorated with incredibly well preserved frescoes.
-For centuries after the Romans left until WWII when the town suffered severe damage due to its role as a naval base, Dover was a bulwark against attacks from Europe.
-Today, this period can be experienced in museums and historic sites located in and around the town.
+Like so much of England, Dover was heavily influenced by its Roman heritage, and you can explore a number of Roman-era attractions here, including the remarkable lighthouse on Castle Hill and the Roman Painted House.
+For centuries after the Romans left until WWII (when the town suffered severe damage due to its role as a naval base), Dover was a bulwark against attacks from Europe.
+Today, you can learn about this period in the numerous museums and historic sites in and around the town.

-The steep chalk cliffs of Dover, for centuries a proud symbol of the "splendid isolation" of England and also the first sign of home visible from afar for returning sailors, are crowned to the east by the mighty castle.
-The western cliffs bear Shakespeare's name as King Lear ended here, and the much-used quotation invoked by sight of the cliffs - "This precious stone set in the silver sea" - comes from Richard II.
+The steep chalk cliffs of Dover, for centuries a proud symbol of the "splendid isolation" of England and also the first sign of home for returning sailors, are crowned to the east by the mighty castle.
+The western cliffs bear Shakespeare's name as King Lear ended here, and the much-used quotation invoked by the sight of the cliffs, "This precious stone set in the silver sea," comes from Richard II.

-The National Trust's Gateway to the White Cliffs Visitor Centre is the best place to begin sightseeing in the area, and includes displays, interpretive signs about the area, as well as programs about its flora and fauna.
+The National Trust's Gateway to the White Cliffs Visitor Centre is the best place to begin sightseeing in the area and includes displays, interpretive signs about the area, as well as programs about its flora and fauna.
 It also offers superb views of five beautiful miles of coast and countryside, as well as of the maritime traffic on the world's busiest shipping lane.
-A worthwhile side trip is to the nearby Grand Shaft, a 140 ft triple staircase cut into the cliffs that served as a shortcut to town for troops on the Western Heights.
+From the center, it's also possible to explore Fan Bay Deep Shelter, a remarkable network of tunnels built during WWII under the artillery battery above.

 Accommodation: Where to Stay in Dover - TripAdvisor.com